xiaohuzhang19/HCIGatech/README.md

 The requirements of the project can be found in https://omscs6750.gatech.edu/fall-2022/project/

 The final grade for this project is 100/100.
-A high-level executive summary was detailed found below.
+Executive summary is detailed below.

 #### Executive Summary